Hundreds missing after dam collapses in Laos

 According to project assessment documents, about 30 villages were affected by the project with more than 2,000 people in eight villages resettled.
 Roughly 10,000 people live in the affected area, with most belonging to ethnic minorities.

-The project was supposed to be a cash cow for SK E&C, part of the SK Group, one of South Korea’s top three conglomerates whose businesses include SK Hynix, the world’s second-largest memory chipmaker, and SK Telecom, South Korea’s largest telecoms carrier.
+The project was supposed to be a cash cow for SK E&C, a part of the SK Group, one of South Korea’s top three conglomerates whose businesses include SK Hynix, the world’s second-largest chipmaker, and SK Telecom, South Korea’s largest telecoms carrier.

 South Korea’s Yonhap News agency reported that SK E&C sent its president to Laos and set up an emergency team in Seoul.
+The company did not respond to several calls seeking comment.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.